 Bigger Biceps: We’ve all spent hours upon hours working on our biceps, yet most of us aren’t happy with the results we’re getting.
 And although most of us are already performing the right exercises, there still seems to be something missing.

 It’s a well-known fact that the more training volume we perform, the bigger our biceps will grow as volume is directly correlated to hypertrophy.
+If you want to build bigger biceps, it’s important to understand the science behind muscle growth.
 That said, we also have to consider the effectiveness of the reps were performing.
-If we can manage to achieve a better mind-muscle connection, then it might be possible to grow our biceps by doing less work.

 Now Let’s jump into the top five arm exercises for really filling the biceps

 1) Cable Curl

 First up, we have this straight bar cable curl, which offers the added benefit of a little instability compared to the standard dumbbell variation.
 This will lead to higher activity in the biceps.
 It also leads to a much better bar path and resistance profile.

 The dumbbell curl has a little load going through the biceps at the very start and end of the rep and places most of the tension on the mid-range of the movement.
 The cable keeps the tension on the biceps constantly and leads to the biceps getting challenged throughout the entirety of the exercise. -All for Bigger Biceps-